 Rob: “I dove into the world of kids and play and spoke to educationalists about the structure of games.
-I noticed that the next generation of kids played games behind the screens of their PlayStation 2, they were chatting on MSN and Hyves (Dutch version of MySpace) and listening to music on their MP3-players (back in 2006, the smartphone did not yet exist people!
+I noticed that the next generation of kids played games behind the screens of their PlayStation 2; they were chatting on MSN and Hyves (Dutch version of MySpace) and listening to music on their MP3-players (back in 2006, the smartphone did not yet exist, people!
 It’s crazy to imagine that now.)
 I saw great opportunities in bringing these two worlds together: fun and the endless possibilities of gaming mixed with all the benefits of playing outside together.

 Strengthened by this idea, I decided to plan the first playtest with children.
 I experimented with the technology for a while and prepared a program.
 Unfortunately… it was not a success.
-After 5 minutes, the boys ask if they could go play soccer.
+After 5 minutes, the boys ask if they could play soccer.
 The girls kept on playing, but more because they wanted to help me out, not because they genuinely liked it.
 This had to change.
 I let them lay carpet tiles on the floor and link sounds to those tiles.
 It’s getting better, but at the end of the day, I know that there is still a lot of work that needs to be done.
-Playtesting with the children gives me great insights; more structure and challenging elements are required, but also more feedback: children must clearly notice the result of their actions.
+Play-testing with the children gives me great insights; more structure and challenging elements are required, and more feedback: children must clearly notice the result of their actions.

 Many user tests followed in the design process in which I worked according to “form follows function.”
-First, up is designing the games & interaction, followed by the play floor and last but not least, the device itself, which should follow logically from the previous steps.
+First up is designing the games & interaction, followed by the play floor, and last but not least, the device itself should follow logically from the previous steps.
 The first list of 100+ games gives energy and shows that a lot is possible.
 The design of the play floor fully supports this.
 For the device itself, the sketches range from a kind of outdoor disco to a giant spider.
 They are often too childish or too overdone in design.
 But I finally experienced my Eureka moment one evening watching the movie The Lord of the Rings when I saw a group of people walk through a magical gate.

 That concept lingers a gate that invites you to walk underneath and opens up a new world with magic.
 The sketches that follow prove to be the prelude to the final design of challenging arch construction, which is being worked out with technical draftsman Johan Rippen.
 While the bow is in the making, I playtested the games on a prototype playset at a local daycare center.”